GoogleCloudPlatform/serverless-spark-workshop/lab-01/README.md

 2. choose the user managed service account (s8s-lab-sa*),
 3. your VPC and
 4. subnet and
-5. allow your public IP/32 and
-6. 10.0.0.0/16 that is the serverless Spark subnet.
-7. Take a power nap - you are looking at 30 minutes
+5. Take a power nap - you are looking at 30 minutes

 Note: The below command sporadically fails..<br>
 From Cloud shell, scope to your project, run the below-